DIGOARTHUR/github-automated-repos/README.md

 <p align="center">
   <br>
-   github-automated-repos is the library,<code>ReactJS</code>, that gives you the power to control the visualization of your projects on the website,
+   github-automated-repos is the library,<code>ReactJS</code>, that gives you the power to control your GitHub data, your projects on the portfolio / website,
     in your own GitHub in one place!</i>
   <br>